pistarlab/pistarlab/docs/source/index.rst

 .. note::
-   piSTAR Lab is in early development and **not ready for general use**.
+   piSTAR Lab is in early development and **not ready for public use**.

 Features
 --------